Vic Emergency app

 - The information is communicated as an incident through the VicEmergency website, app, Facebook and Twitter channels as well as the VicEmergency Hotline (freecall 1800 226 226).

 When you set up your 'watch zone' after first downloading the app, notifications for shark sightings and beach closures are automatically turned on.
-This means if a beach is closed or a shark is sighted in your area, the app will alert you.
+This means if a beach is closed or a shark hazard in your area, the app will alert you.

 - If on a patrolled beach, surf lifesavers may direct you to leave the water and close the beach until the shark has left the area.